 Following the season, Louisville had three players from the 2009 team as well as five signees selected in the MLB Draft.
 Leading the way were Dominguez, who was selected in the third round by the San Francisco Giants, and Marks, a third-round selection by the Oakland A's.

 The offseason was also a busy one for McDonnell, who served as an assistant coach for the 2009 USA National Baseball Team, which won the World Baseball Challenge and finished with an impressive 19-5 record overall.
-The Cards' head coach was joined on Team USA by Zych, who worked out of the US bullpen throughout the summer, as well as Cards' catcher Justin Haywood (bullpen catcher for Team USA) and U of L strength and conditioning coach Eric Hammer (strength coach for Team USA).
+The Cards' head coach was joined on Team USA by Zych, who worked out of the US bullpen throughout the summer, as well as Cards' catcher Justin Haywood (bullpen catcher for Team USA) and former U of L strength and conditioning coach Eric Hammer (strength coach for Team USA).

 The 2008 season featured the continued rise of Dominguez as one of the nation's top players as he was named to five All-America teams, earned BIG EAST Co-Player of the Year honors and was named MVP of the BIG EAST Tournament.
 Joining Dominguez with All-BIG EAST honors in 2008 were catcher Derrick Alfonso (First Team), Marks (First Team), Clark (Second Team), Ijames (Third Team), second baseman Justin McClanahan (Third Team) and B.J.
 Rosenberg (Third Team).
 Marks was named Third Team All-America by two publications in 2008.